Why Do Hackers Use Bitcoin? And Other Cybersecurity Questions Answered

 How Do I Know if Cybersecurity is Right for Me?

-If you’re waiting cloud parting, birds singing, and the words, “You should study cybersecurity” to waft past you in the breeze, you might want to rethink your strategy.
+If you’re waiting for the clouds to part, birds to sing, and the words, “You should study cybersecurity” to waft past you in the breeze, you might want to rethink your strategy.
 There are many great reasons to study cybersecurity and all of them are unique to the individual.

 Some might include wanting to help people, loving the challenge of keeping hackers at bay, or enjoying working with cutting edge technology.
-Whatever your reasons are, if you’re considering cybersecurity as a career, now is a great time to learn more about the field and see if this is truly where you belong.
+Whatever your reasons are, if you’re considering cybersecurity, now is a great time to learn more about the field and see if this is truly where you belong.

 Are you ready to take the next step and see if cybersecurity is right for you?
 If you want to earn a Bachelor of Science Degree in Computer and Information Science with a Major in Cyber and Network Security - Cybersecurity Track, consider ECPI University for the education you’ll need to make a difference in the field.
 For more information, speak to a friendly admissions advisor today.